reiver/golang-backend-training/README.md

 * main.go
 * flags.go

+The code that deals the flags should be in `flags.go`

+The code that means with the outputting should be in `main.go`

 Once you have done that, do a `go build` and make sure everything still works.

 ## 2.4.
 Flags Sub Directory